kokovidis/portfolio_temp/Research Projects/Educational Material/Instacart Case Study with Python/README.md

 All the available Jyputer Notebooks are hosted on my Kaggle account: [Symeon Kokovidis Kernels](http://kaggle.com/kokovidis/kernels)

+The answers of weekly assignments are available upon request

 ---

 _The data that have been used in these notebooks come from the “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from [https://www.instacart.com/datasets/grocery-shopping-2017](https://www.instacart.com/datasets/grocery-shopping-2017)